Advice and guidance about the Home Office's financial requirement and the other documents you will need to submit with your Student visa application.

 You will need to show you have enough funds using documents which meet the Home Office’s requirements.
-Please see pages 29-37 of the Tier 4 Policy Guidance.
+Please see Appendix Finance of the Immigration Rules.
 It is very important that your documents meet all of the requirements.
 Incorrect financial evidence is the main reason that students have their visa application refused.

 Self-funded means you will be paying for your studies in the UK.
 You can use funds held in your name or a parent or guardian’s name, but not another relative or a friend.
 A guardian must be a legal guardian who has been appointed by a court in your country.